obsidianmd/obsidian-help/en/Advanced topics/Commercial license.md

 ### About Obsidian commercial license

 Obsidian is free for personal use.
 For commercial (business) use in a company of two (2) or more employees, a commercial license is required.
-Business use includes any work-related activities such as capturing meeting notes, maintaining team project notes, configuring an organizational wiki, and similar note taking / document management / knowledge management functionality.
+Business use includes any work-related activities such as capturing meeting notes, maintaining team project notes, configuring an organizational wiki, and similar note taking, document management, or knowledge management functionality.

 To purchase a commercial license, please visit [our pricing page](https://obsidian.md/pricing).